datacommonsorg/docsite/api/python/stat_value.md

 1431252
 ```

-In next example, the parameter "observation=P3Y" overly constraints so the API
+In next example, the parameter "observation=P3Y" overly constrains the request so the API
 throws ValueError:

 ```python